Graduation Bound…Your Degree Audit

 In order to maximize the benefits that your degree audit offers, undergraduates need to collaborate regularly with their academic advisors.

-If you’re having “personal chemistry” challenges with your academic advisor, then make a change.
-You have the right to do so.
+If you’re having “personal chemistry” challenges with your academic adviser, then make that change.
+You can, you know.

-Avoiding your academic advisor may only limit your choices, options, and, in many cases, potential opportunities.
+In summary, avoiding your academic adviser may on limit your choices, options, and, in many cases, potential opportunities.

 An Academic Pearl of Wisdom

 Whenever a college student faces an academic and/or social challenge, they often ask a peer or a friend first for advice.
 And that’s okay.

 However, resolving the issue to your best advantage often requires consulting with an academic advising professional as well.

 Your academic adviser knows the campus academically, administratively, and socially.

 And what they don’t know, they can point you to the person who does know.
 Include this strategy in your current plan for college success.